SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/RemoteLogCollection.md

 - Your system must be connected to dataminer.services.
 For information on how to connect, see [Connecting your DataMiner System to dataminer.services](xref:Connecting_your_DataMiner_System_to_the_cloud).

 - Port **5100** is by default open for traffic on the **internal network** for the remote log collection to work.
 If this setting was customized, make sure that the port is still enabled.
-For more information on this endpoint, see [Customizing the dataminer.services endpoint configuration](xref:Custom_cloud_endpoint_configuration)
+For more information on this endpoint, see [Customizing the dataminer.services endpoint configuration](xref:Custom_cloud_endpoint_configuration).

 - The correct versions of specific DxMs must be running on the DataMiner Agents: